top of page

 AMERICAN SCHOOL OF BOMBAY EDUCATION TRUST

 The American School of Bombay (ASB) Trust Deed is the principal guideline for the development and administration of the school.
-All by-laws and policies approved by the Board of Trustees must be consistent with the Trust Deed.

 Cross References